 Virtual O&M Training for Engineers & Facility Managers

 EMA is on a mission to help optimize buildings everywhere.
 That’s why we created this course for ambitious building personnel looking for tools to improve energy efficiency and systems performance.
-Our certified and experienced instructors will walk you through the basics of energy management strategies, including evaluating energy bills, establishing building energy baselines and other performance metrics; developing facility benchmarks, low cost/no cost techniques for improving efficiency and performance, code compliance and more.
-Join us for our once-a-year course.
+Our certified and experienced instructor will walk you through the basics of energy management strategies, including evaluating energy bills, establishing building energy baselines and other performance metrics, developing facility benchmarks, low cost/no cost techniques for improving efficiency and performance, code compliance and more.
+Join us and start transforming your facility!

 You may be eligible for a cash rebate: This course is preapproved for incentives provided by the following utility companies that are available to contractors and building operation personnel who operate in Maryland.
 Eligible participants will receive a cash rebate of 80% of enrollment costs per course.
-For more information and to download the incentive application, follow these links:
+For more information and to download the incentive application, follow the links below.

 Module 1: Energy Audits & Building Tune-up Program Requirements

 Introduction: An overview of the topics to be covered in the series.

 An Audit of Audits: What are the types of audits that are typically performed in facilities (ASHRAE 1-3, investment grade, building or system-specific etc.).
 What type of audit is appropriate for what purpose, desired outcomes?